jblake/gbasm/HACKING.md

 pipeline a problem was identified, and also to collect as many errors as possible before reporting to the user, instead of simply bailing after the first error is found.

+TODO list:

+* Include statements.
+Probably handle these in the parser?
+* Collect symbol/bank information and dump a symbol file alongside the .bin.
+* Generate names for .bin files better.
+* Conditional compilation.
+* Give unique names to duplicate opcodes.
+Check that my opcodes are all correct, esp. stuff like "and a" which I have as "and a, a".
+* Cobble together some translation rules for rgbas syntax.
+* Write tests.